 - 19.1.
 The policies in this Plan will be implemented by Bassetlaw District Council as part of their development management process.
 Where applicable, Hodsock Parish Council will also be actively involved.
 Whist Bassetlaw District Council will be responsible for development management, Hodsock Parish Council will use the Neighbourhood Plan to frame its representations on submitted planning applications over the plan period. - 19.2.
-The Parish Council recognises that there is a significant level of existing planning applications for residential development within the area and the progress of these will be monitored annually.
-In particular the Parish Council will consider a review of the Plan if the broader package of housing sites identified in the Plan does not come forward. - 19.3.
+The Parish Council recognises that there is a significant level of existing planning applications for residential development within the area and the progress of these will be monitored annually. - 19.3.
 The use of section 106 agreements for Affordable Housing, planning conditions and the Community Infrastructure Levy by Bassetlaw District Council will be expected to assist in delivering the objectives of this Plan. - 19.4.
 The Parish Council will use this and other funds as leverage to secure funding from other programmes, for example the Lottery and other Government initiatives as they become available. - 19.5.
 As the Neighbourhood Plan will become part of a hierarchy of planning documents, the Parish Council will also look to District and County Council investment programmes where a policy and/or project can be shown to be delivering District and County objectives.
 This will be particularly relevant in relation to the extension or improvement of community infrastructure. - 19.6.
 The impact of the Neighbourhood Plan policies on influencing the shape and direction of development across the Plan area will be monitored by the Parish Council.
 If it is apparent that any policy in this Plan has unintended consequences or is ineffective, it will be reviewed. - 19.7.
 Any amendments to the Plan will only be made following consultation with Bassetlaw District Council, residents and other statutory stakeholders as required by legislation. - 19.8.
-The adoption of the Bassetlaw Local Plan 2037 will be a key milestone in this process.
-In this context the Parish Council will consider the need for a review of the neighbourhood plan at that point.
-This task will be undertaken based on an assessment of developments that have taken place in general, and the delivery of the identified housing sites in particular.
+The Neighbourhood Planning Act and the NPPF requires all MADE plans to be reviewed every 5 years.
+Therefore, this Neighbourhood Plan will be reviewed within 5 years following the adoption of the plan by Bassetlaw District Council.